 Every now and then, business owners and entrepreneurs will have to travel for business.
 Organizing a trip can already be stressful as it is, and even more so for someone who needs to run a company.
 There is a lot of research involved, as well as budgeting, multiple bookings (of flights, accommodations, other modes of transportation), and more.

-A Virtual Assistant can coordinate your trip by taking the time to carefully research the best airline or transportation options for you, as well as the best places to stay.
+A virtual assistant can coordinate your trip by taking the time to carefully research the best airline or transportation options for you, as well as the best places to stay.
 They can also calculate your travel budget for you, book and confirm the trip on your behalf, and then add it to their pristinely managed calendar of events for you to calmly look over with relief later on.

-Tip: Set a specific schedule for invoicing with your VA, and stay updated on invoices sent and received, as well as any monthly/quarterly/annual statements.
+Pro Tip: Set a specific schedule for invoicing with your VA, and stay updated on invoices sent and received, as well as any monthly/quarterly/annual statements.